-To give you a better idea of how you could do the same, we’re going to share some tips and stats on the cost of living in Puerto Vallarta.
-Prices have been converted to US dollars based on the current exchange rate.
+To give you a better idea of how you could do the same, we’re going to share some tips and stats on the cost of living in Puerto Vallarta in US dollars.
 Since the dollar was stronger during our first few months, we actually paid a bit less than the prices listed here.

 Not on Air BNB yet?
 Use our link and get $40 off your first booking!